emacs-exordium/exordium/README.md

-# Goal
+# What is this repo

-Build a kick-ass portable emacs configuration.
+A kick-ass portable emacs configuration, synchronized between all my machines.

-Put it in github, so that any improvement is synchronized with all my machines (home and Bloomberg).

 # Features